#spaced-repetition#vocabulary#language-learning#science

 Discover how the SM-2 spaced repetition algorithm used by Wordrop helps your brain lock in vocabulary permanently — backed by cognitive science.

-Wordrop Team📅 March 20, 20262 min read
+Wordrop Team📅 🔄 Last updated: 6 min read

 The Forgetting Curve Is Real — But Beatable

-Language apps that drill you the same way every day are fighting against this curve with a butter knife.
-Wordrop uses a precision strike instead — the SM-2 algorithm.
+Language apps that drill you the exact same way every day are fighting against this curve with a butter knife.
+They result in wasted time on words you already know, while letting difficult words slip away.

 • First review: 1 day later